NixolaTesla/nixieshell/README.md

  # nixie shell

-nixie is a lightweight unix shell made in C built for linux based operating systems.
+Nixie is a lightweight unix shell made in C built for linux based operating systems.

-not only does it offer superior efficiency with minimal bloat, it also serves as a great way to larp and show off how niche you are ;)
+Not only does it offer superior efficiency with minimal bloat, it also serves as a great way to larp and show off how **niche** you are ;)

+(**gcc** required to use the **Makefile**!
+Otherwise, any other tool can be used to compile this program manually as well)